int-maxd/kwikchat/replit.md

-# KwikTrak GPS Tracking Application
+# KwikChat WhatsApp Business Automation

 ## Overview

-KwikTrak is a GPS tracking service platform targeting the South African market.
-The application allows customers to order GPS tracking devices, view tracking data, and manage their devices through a web-based dashboard.
-The platform offers real-time GPS tracking with cellular connectivity at R79/month per device, featuring a 30-day battery life and comprehensive geofencing capabilities.
+KwikChat is a WhatsApp Business automation platform that enables businesses to manage customer conversations with intelligent automation and human intervention.
+The platform integrates with Meta's WhatsApp Cloud API to provide real-time messaging, programmable automation rules, and comprehensive conversation management.

 The application is built as a full-stack TypeScript solution with a React frontend and Express backend, designed for deployment on Replit.